siddhartha-komodo/slate/source/includes/_107-blockchain.md

 The `getblockchaininfo` method returns a json object containing state information about blockchain processing.

 <aside class="notice">
-When the chain tip is at the last block before a network upgrade activation, the `consensus.chaintipc` value is not equal to the `consensus.nextblock` value.
+  When the chain tip is at the last block before a network upgrade activation, the <b>consensus.chaintip</b> value is not equal to the <b>consensus.nextblock</b> value.
 </aside>

 ### Arguments: